 Feature Framework was (and to some extent, still is) the good old way of provisioning stuff to SharePoint.

-This post is about fixing one of the absolute most annoyingly unspesific errors you can get when activating (Feature Framework) features on SharePoint – “File not found”.
+This post is about fixing one of the most annoyingly unspecific errors you can get when activating (Feature Framework) features on SharePoint – “File not found”.
 Whatever that might mean, right?
 Problem Ugh.
 A plain and simple “File not found” is one of the more annoying errors one can stumble upon when trying to activate a feature.
-It usually gets thrown at you quite quickly after hitting the activation button on your feature management page – and it’ll look somewhat like below: There are…Continue reading “File not found”-error when trying to activate custom feature on SharePoint
+It usually gets thrown at you quite quickly after hitting the activation button on your feature management page – and it’ll look somewhat like below: There are quite…Continue reading “File not found”error when trying to activate a custom feature on SharePoint